Never miss an important update |

 Risk-Weighted Assets:

-NFB (Off-Balance Sheet) items: Such items are first multiplied by the credit conversion factor and then again multiplied by the relevant risk weightage to calculate the risk value.
+NFB (Off-Balance Sheet) items are first multiplied by the credit conversion factor and then again multiplied by the relevant risk weightage to calculate the risk value.

 Cash Margin,